thehxdev/jacson/README.md

 # Jacson
-Jacson is a simple Json parsing library in C that builds an AST from raw json data.
+Jacson is a simple Json parsing library and query engine in C (in ~1100 LoC).

 > [!WARNING]
-> This project is under development and everything might change in the future.
+> This project is just a simple json parser with simple query engine.
+Don't use this library for real programs.

 ## Build